Skip to Content

 Sumo Wrestling Tours In Tokyo

-If you’re looking for more history and information about sumo wrestling in Tokyo, you can book an organized tour through Viator.
-This way, you also don’t have to stress about buying and picking up your own sumo tickets.
+If you’re looking for more history and information about sumo wrestling in Tokyo, you can book this organized tour.
+This way, you also don’t have to stress about buying and picking up your own sumo tickets, and your guide provides more information about the rituals and rules of sumo wrestling.

 Where Is The Kokugikan Arena (How To Get There)